-How to interpret the ECG / EKG: A systematic approach
+How to interpret the ECG: A systematic approach

-Systematic approach to ECG interpretation: efficient and safe method
+A systematic approach to ECG interpretation: an efficient and safe method

 The ECG must always be interpreted systematically.
 Failure to perform a systematic interpretation of the ECG may be detrimental.
 The interpretation algorithm presented below is easy to follow and it can be carried out by anyone.
 The reader will gradually notice that ECG interpretation is markedly facilitated by using an algorithm, as it minimizes the risk of missing important abnormalities and also speeds up the interpretation.
-Note that this chapter is preceded by an extensive discussion on Characteristics and Definitions of the Normal ECG, and the accompanying Pocket Guide to ECG Interpretation.
+Note that this chapter is preceded by an extensive discussion in the chapter Characteristics and Definitions of the Normal ECG and the accompanying Pocket Guide to ECG Interpretation.

 Assess ventricular (RR intervals) and atrial (PP intervals) rate and rhythm:

 - Is ventricular rhythm regular?
 What is the ventricular rate (beats/min)?